It’s a brand new year, but there’s still time left to reflect on 2021.

 When you add up “dogs and blogs” to the “very close to passive income” you get:

-None of the numbers here include my wife’s bread-winning pharmacist income, her vested military pension (more passive income), or the freelance work I’ve been doing over the last 18 months (which isn’t passive at all).
+None of the numbers here include my wife’s day job of bread-winning pharmacist income, her vested military pension (more passive income when she retires), or the freelance work I’ve been doing over the last few years (which isn’t passive at all).
 That’s the fuel that drives the passive income engine – it allows us to live well and invest.
 My income doesn’t match my wife’s, but the flexibility gives me the time to stretch almost every dollar in much of our spending.
 It also gives me the flexibility to bring the kids to bring the kids to school and after-school activities.

 (Once again, the blue line is the monthly number.
 The red line is a 3-month average which helps smooth the curve.)

 My net worth updates aren’t very exciting as I don’t share the exact numbers.
 That’s why it’s just a footnote here.

 I truly believe that net worth is one of the most important numbers in personal finance so it is worth sharing in some way.
 Showing relative growth can be useful.